minetest/dev.luanti.org/content/for-creators/api/classes/nodemetadata.md

 Has no effect if `on_rightclick` is defined in the node definition (see `core.register_node`).

-The most notable advantage of this over calling `core.show_formspec` in `on_rightclick` is clientside prediction:
+The most notable advantage of this over calling `core.show_formspec` in `on_rightclick` is client-side prediction:

 The client can immediately show the FormSpec; the second approach requires the client to first inform the server of the interaction, to which the server then responds with the FormSpec.
 This takes one round-trip time (RTT).